shaleen-wonder-ent/user-guides/hsm-active-active-overview.md

 ## Critical pitfalls to avoid (read once, remember always)

 The architecture is sound by design.
 The two failure modes below are **operational, not architectural** — both have caused real-world incidents in similar deployments.
-They are covered in depth in `steps.md` §1.6 (Risk Register R1, R2); the summary here exists so a first-time reader cannot miss them.
+They are covered in depth in [§1.6 of the Deep Technical document](https://shaleen-wonder-ent.github.io/user-guides/HSM_Implementation_Steps.html#16-risk-register--operational-risks) (Risk Register R1, R2); the summary here exists so a first-time reader cannot miss them.

 - **R1 — Traffic Manager failover is *not* fully hands-free.** Because HSM public access is OFF (Step 9), Traffic Manager probes cannot validate the HSM data plane and will show **both** endpoints `Degraded` in steady state — this is **expected and correct**.
 The cost: during a real Primary-region outage, public-DNS / hybrid callers will keep being sent to the dead Primary unless an operator **manually disables the Primary TM endpoint**.
-In-Azure workloads on the private path are unaffected (split-horizon DNS does the right thing automatically). *Mitigation:* the manual TM step is the second action of the failover runbook (`steps.md` §11.3) and is drilled quarterly (§11.2); Go-Live (§12.1) does not pass until that drill is signed off.
+In-Azure workloads on the private path are unaffected (split-horizon DNS does the right thing automatically). *Mitigation:* the manual TM step is the second action of the failover runbook ([§11.3](https://shaleen-wonder-ent.github.io/user-guides/HSM_Implementation_Steps.html#113-real-failover-runbook-region-loss)) and is drilled quarterly ([§11.2](https://shaleen-wonder-ent.github.io/user-guides/HSM_Implementation_Steps.html#112-quarterly-drill-no-production-impact)); Go-Live ([§12.1](https://shaleen-wonder-ent.github.io/user-guides/HSM_Implementation_Steps.html#121-pre-go-live)) does not pass until that drill is signed off.

 - **R2 — Private DNS zone mis-linking.** The two regional `privatelink.managedhsm.azure.net` zones look identical and live in the **same** central connectivity subscription.
-Linking a VNet to the **wrong** zone (e.g. a DR app spoke accidentally linked to the Primary-region zone) silently mis-routes HSM traffic across regions, breaks the low-latency Active-Active design, and surfaces only during failover — when the workload tries to reach a PE IP that does not exist in its own region. *Mitigation:* enforce **strictly one zone per region**, each linked **only** to its own region's hub + app spokes + HSM PE spoke (Step 3); tag zones `region=primary` / `region=dr` so cross-links are visually obvious; run the quarterly automated audit in `steps.md` §10.5 (`az network private-dns link vnet list`) that fails the compliance scan if any link's location doesn't match its zone's region tag; and during testing **always validate DNS responses** from a workload in each region (`nslookup org-hsm-prod.privatelink.managedhsm.azure.net` must return `10.12.1.4` in Primary and `10.22.1.4` in DR).
+Linking a VNet to the **wrong** zone (e.g. a DR app spoke accidentally linked to the Primary-region zone) silently mis-routes HSM traffic across regions, breaks the low-latency Active-Active design, and surfaces only during failover — when the workload tries to reach a PE IP that does not exist in its own region. *Mitigation:* enforce **strictly one zone per region**, each linked **only** to its own region's hub + app spokes + HSM PE spoke (Step 3); tag zones `region=primary` / `region=dr` so cross-links are visually obvious; run the quarterly automated audit in [§10.5](https://shaleen-wonder-ent.github.io/user-guides/HSM_Implementation_Steps.html#105-periodic-configuration-audits-quarterly) (`az network private-dns link vnet list`) that fails the compliance scan if any link's location doesn't match its zone's region tag; and during testing **always validate DNS responses** from a workload in each region (`nslookup org-hsm-prod.privatelink.managedhsm.azure.net` must return `10.12.1.4` in Primary and `10.22.1.4` in DR).

 ---